 5.2 Only Subscribers can provide certifications.

-5.3 A Subscriber must comply with the Certification Rules.
+5.3 A Subscriber must provide those of the certifications set out in the Certification Rules as are required when signing an Instrument or other Document.

 5.4 Certifications cannot be provided on annexure pages.